kelseyhightower/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ### Start the Worker Services

 ```
-{
+$ {
   sudo systemctl daemon-reload
   sudo systemctl enable containerd kubelet kube-proxy
   sudo systemctl start containerd kubelet kube-proxy
 }
 ```

-> Remember to run the above commands on each worker node: `worker-0`, `worker-1`, and `worker-2`.
+> Remember to run the above commands on each worker node: `worker-1`, `worker-2`, and `worker-3`.

 ## Verification

-> The compute instances created in this tutorial will not have permission to complete this section.
+> The virtual machines created in this tutorial will not have permission to complete this section.
 Run the following commands from the same machine used to create the compute instances.

 List the registered Kubernetes nodes:

 ```
-gcloud compute ssh controller-0 \
-  --command "kubectl get nodes --kubeconfig admin.kubeconfig"
+$ ssh -i ~/.ssh/id_rsa-k8s.pub 10.240.0.11 "kubectl get nodes --kubeconfig admin.kubeconfig"
 ```

 > output

 ```
 NAME       STATUS   ROLES    AGE   VERSION
-worker-0   Ready    <none>   35s   v1.12.0
-worker-1   Ready    <none>   36s   v1.12.0
+worker-1   Ready    <none>   35s   v1.12.0
 worker-2   Ready    <none>   36s   v1.12.0
+worker-3   Ready    <none>   36s   v1.12.0
 ```

 Next: [Configuring kubectl for Remote Access](10-configuring-kubectl.md)